 Avoid Backpacks

-This is especially the case on public transport when there are usually a high number of people in a small space.
-Keep your bag very close to you, and if you’re going to use a backpack, have it on your front instead
+This is especially true on public transport, where many people are often packed into a small space.
+Keep your bag very close to you, and if you use a backpack, have it on your front instead.

 Don’t Show Off Your Valuables